dosanchez/rcp-mgr/README.md

 Subforms can not contain another subform, however a parent form can contain many subforms

 nav.py takes care of form navigation and returns set of registered records

+an exception is the ingredient and recipe forms which share same sql table

 '-' can not be used in fields or form (class) names